 The Commission shall collect and remit the actual interest and penalties due to each taxing jurisdiction based on the applicable taxing jurisdiction's statutory interest and penalty rates.
-Just as the tax, the actual interest and penalties due to each taxing jurisdiction will be distributed directly to the taxing jurisdiction upon collection by the Commission.
+Unlike the pro-rata distribution of tax, the actual interest and penalties due to each taxing jurisdiction will be distributed directly to the taxing jurisdiction upon collection by the Commission.